-Kyle Wu is an associate in Margolis Edelstein’s Employment and Labor Law group.
+Kyle Wu is a Partner in Margolis Edelstein’s Employment and Labor Law group.

 He represents employers in all aspects of employment law, including race, national origin, sex, sexual orientation, disability, and age discrimination cases, as well as wrongful discharge, FMLA, NJLAD, and Fair Labor Standards claims.
 Kyle also counsels employers on workplace matters, including employment policies and handbooks, medical and religious accommodations, employment contracts, workplace discrimination, and other employment issues.

 Kyle also represents attorneys and law firms in defending professional liability matters.
 He has handled a wide range of legal malpractice claims stemming from blown statutes of limitations and negligent handling of underlying matters, including employment cases, tax foreclosure matters, transactional matters, and personal injury cases.

 Prior to joining Margolis Edelstein, Kyle served as a judicial law clerk to the Honorable M. Patricia Richmond, J.S.C., in the Civil Division of Burlington County, New Jersey until her retirement.
 For the remainder of his clerkship, Kyle served as a judicial law clerk to the Honorable John E. Harrington, P.J.Cv., the Honorable Marc.
 M. Baldwin, P.J.Cv.
 (Ret.), the Honorable Michael J. Hogan, P.J.Ch.
 (Ret.), and the Honorable Susan L. Claypoole, J.S.C.
 Kyle also served as a judicial extern to the Honorable Sherry R. Fallon, Magistrate Judge of the United States District Court for the District of Delaware.